Lab-Grown diamonds

 lab-grown diamonds illustration

-Leon Mege is your one-stop shop for certified lab-grown diamonds at wholesale prices.
-A lab-grown option will allow you to choose a better cut, higher grade, and much larger diamond.
-For over 30 years, Leon Mege has been using and promoting lab-grown diamonds.
-We are trendsetters pioneering the use of lab-grown diamonds in bespoke hand-forged jewelry.
-The same relentless technological progress that brought us Gorilla Glass Victus and Peeps eyeglass cleaners gave us the miracle of diamond science that is conflict-free, ethically produced, and 100% recyclable.
+We supply certified lab-grown diamonds.
+A lab-grown option will allow you to afford a much larger diamond.
+We are trendsetters pioneering the use of lab-grown diamonds in bespoke precision-forged jewelry.
+The relentless technological progress that brought us Veg-O-Matic and Peeps eyeglass cleaners has brought us the ultimate miracle of frugality.

 Lab grown diamond tester by GIA